GENERAL PROGRAM QUESTIONS

 If you waive the right to view your recommendation, theoretically this would encourage your recommender to be more open and honest in assessing you.
 For this reason, these kind of recommendations tend to carry more weight.

-My recommender is out of town and the deadline is tomorrow – what can I do?
+My recommender is out of town and the deadline is approaching – what can I do?

 My recommender is having trouble submitting the recommendation letter.
 Can the letter just be emailed to you directly?

-There is a 2000 character limit in the free text entry, including spaces.
-If the text exceeds this limit, the recommender will receive an error message.
-In our experience, the shorter recommendation leads to more unique and focused interpretations on the applicant’s character and talents.
+Letters of recommendation should be no longer than one page in length.
+In our experience, the shorter recommendation leads to more unique and focused interpretation of the applicant’s character and talents.
 With longer recommendations, we typically find comments duplicate information that is found elsewhere in our application or in another letter.
+There are no specific formatting requirements for line spacing and margin width.

 FINANCIAL AID QUESTIONS